dstackai/dstack/docs/quick-start.md

       - path: ./lightning_logs
 ```

-To reuse data across workflows, in the `train-mnist` workflow, we added a dependency on the `mnist-data` workflow .
+To reuse data across workflows, we made the `train-mnist` workflow dependent on the `mnist-data` workflow.
 When we run `train-mnist`, `dstack` will automatically put the data from the last `mnist-data` run in the `data` folder.

 ### Run the workflow locally

-Now, you can run the defined workflow using the `dstack run` command:
+Now you can run the defined workflow using the `dstack run` command:

 ```shell hl_lines="1"
 dstack run train-mnist